 - Bruising or other injuries to the genitalia

 - Torn or ripped clothing

 - Unexplained emotional or behavioral changes

 If your loved one shows any of these symptoms or complains of sexual abuse, you should take action to protect them.
-Consider contacting a qualified Atlanta nursing home abuse attorney.
+Consider contacting qualified Atlanta nursing home abuse attorneys.